gastongouron/Barter/README.md

 -> Hiding link for routes such as deletes/new/create -> Think about a notation system:
-    -> An user can 'star' an user that gave him a service to say the quality of the service -> An user can 'star' an user that commanditate a service to say the quality of the contact with the serviceper
+    -> An user can 'star' an user that gave him a service to say the quality of the service -> An user can 'star' an user that commanditate a service to say the quality of the contact with the servicer

 -> more forms validations for contents on service creation/help creations -> Implement simpleforms for user login/signup